nasa/HyperCP/README.md

 - Logs - Most command line output messages are captured for later reference in .log text files here
 - Plots - A variety of optional plotting routines are included, some of which create name-appropriate sub- directories (e.g. 'L1B_Anoms', 'L3', 'L4_Rrs', etc.)

+Note: Data, Plots, and Logs are not tracked on git.

 ## Guide